trust-ai/SafeBench/README.md

 ```
 You can use ```Alt+F1``` to get back your mouse control.

-Or you can run in on a remote server with non-display mode by:
+Or you can run Carla with non-display mode by:
 ```
 $ DISPLAY= ./CarlaUE4.sh -prefernvidia -opengl -carla-port=2000
 ```